Taunggyi: Culture

 Being the capital of the Shan State, Taunggyi hosts many government offices.
 The city also hosts Eastern Command of the Tatmadaw (Myanmar military) and it occupies a significant portion of the north-east area of the city.
 Shan State Cultural Museum lies in Taunggyi.
 The museum displays the Shan culture, as well as items of historical interest, such as the belongings of Sawbwa.

 Economy

 Tourism

 The Taunggyi area is a popular tourist destination.
 The city itself has an interesting five-day market, where farmers from around the area would come to the Taunggyi on market day and sell fresh produce in the open market, but with more development of the city, the significance of market day has been lessened.
 However, the market-day tradition continues strong in the outlying small towns.
-Nearby, Inle Lake is the home of the unique Intha culture.
+Nearby, Inle Lake ၼွင်ႁႆၢးယႃႈ is the home of the unique Intha culture.
 Inlay is famous for its traditional crafts industry and floating markets that are accessible via traditional longboats.
 The most unique thing is that Intha row the boat with their leg.
 On the way to the Pindaya Caves provides visitors with a good view of the Myelat countryside.
-Near Taunggyi, in Kekku, there are hundreds of stupas which dates back to 16th century.
+The Kekku Pagodasၵၢတ်ႇၵူႇ, which feature hundreds of stupas dating to the 16th century, are near Taunggyi.